CausesBy Mayo Clinic Staff

 Physical factors associated with SIDS include:

 - Brain abnormalities.
 Some infants are born with problems that make them more likely to die of SIDS.
 In many of these babies, the portion of the brain that controls breathing and arousal from sleep doesn't work properly.

 - Low birth weight.
-Premature birth or being part of a multiple birth increases the likelihood that a baby's brain hasn't matured completely, so he or she has less reliable control over such automatic processes as breathing and heart rate.
+Premature birth or being part of a multiple birth increases the likelihood that a baby's brain hasn't matured completely, so he or she has less control over such automatic processes as breathing and heart rate.

 - Respiratory infection.
-Many infants who have died of SIDS have recently experienced a cold, which may contribute to breathing problems.
+Many infants who died of SIDS had recently had a cold, which may contribute to breathing problems.

 Sleep environmental factors